Innoactive/Hub-Tutorial-Unity-Project/README.md

 ## <a name="Chapter14"></a>**Chapter 14** Spectator

 The _Innoactive Hub_ is intended for business applications.
-Even though a user will train or plan in VR on their own they might have someone standing next to them without wearing a HMD but monitoring.
+Even though a user will train or plan in VR on their own they might have someone standing next to them without wearing a HMD but monitoring what the user in VR is doing.
 Therefore, the _Innoactive Hub SDK_ offers the possibility to show what the user sees on a second display via a spectator.
 By default a spectator camera is created at run-time and shows what the user sees (with some additional information).
 Just start your application in the Unity Editor and find a _Spectator Camera_ object in your scene.
 You can customize this spectator camera by setting your own in the _PlayerSetupManager_ in the _[HUB-PLAYER-SETUP-MANAGER]_ in your scene.
-Usually this is not necessary but possible.
+Usually this is not necessary but the possibility is given.

 You can enable and disable this spectator via the _player-config.json_ which you can find in the _Config_ folder of your project.
 Since this option is included in the configuration files you can also turn it on and off when the application is built.